 Review, Antioch Review, Glimmer Train, Rosebud, and other journals, and my travel writing has been

 Travel Writing series, as well as in The

 Washington Post, Miami Herald, Nature Conservancy Magazine, Washingtonian,

 LetsCarryOn.com, baltimore.org and many other publications and websites.
 In the last few years, I have moved away from short stories and travel writing to work on a novel, which has been tremendous, absorbing fun.
 I am now done with that, and am trying to sell it, and have started a new one...
 (Jeanette Winterson: "Be ambitious for the work, and not for the reward.")

 In 2011 I won the Travel Classics International travel writing contest, and I have also received a Book Passage Travel Essay Contest prize, a Maryland State Arts Council grant, a Glimmer Train Very Short Fiction Prize, and a Silver Rose Award from the ART Foundation, among other awards.
 Recently, the Short Story Project purchased translation and audio rights to some of my work, and added two of my stories to their online collection in 2018.

 I have an MFA in fiction from George Mason University, and teach creative writing at University of Maryland Baltimore County (UMBC), where I am associate director of the English Department's Writing and Rhetoric Division.

-The Radio Reading Network, which serves blind and visually impaired listeners in the mid-Atlantic region, streams my hour-long, biweekly program "Prose and Poetry" at their website, radioreadingnetwork.org.
+The Radio Reading Network, which serves blind and low-vision listeners in the mid-Atlantic region, streams my hour-long program "Prose and Poetry" at their website, radioreadingnetwork.org.
 Reading, it turns out, can be as powerful, cathartic, and creative an act as writing.